Personal and pastoral support for PGR students

 - Arrangements within the department for personal and pastoral tutoring and what the student can expect from this, should be outlined at inductions and be explained in the department's PGR handbook.

-- All PGR students should be invited to an introduction meeting with their personal tutor within four weeks of their arrival to study their doctoral degree (pro rata for part-time students, and agreed remote arrangements for distance learners).
+- All postgraduate research students should be invited to an introduction meeting with their personal tutor within four weeks of their arrival to study their doctoral degree (pro rata for part-time students, and agreed remote arrangements for distance learners).
 There should then be one follow-up meeting per semester, with a record maintained of these meetings;

 - The confidentiality of provision should be assured, except in disciplinary or other serious cases, when this should be made clear to the individual.